Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 “I started at NorthTec with the Diploma in Environmental Conservation and loved the balance of practical and academic content so went on to do the degree.
 My degree research project was on the Bream Head skink which was a brand new species at that stage.
 This project gave me the experience to get an internship with an ecological consultancy in Wellington where I worked with lizard conservation for a summer after I graduated.
 While doing that I decided to do my Masters degree and the consultancy kept me on part-time time while I studied.”

 “I came back up north when I was made redundant and landed my first contract as DOC Fairy Tern Ranger for five months.
-I loved it, did another contract as General Ranger for DOC Whangarei office working in the visitor asset and biodiversity departments, then in 2017 got my second contract as Fairy Tern Ranger.”
+I loved it, did another contract as General Ranger for DOC Whangarei office working in the visitor asset and biodiversity departments, then in 2017 got my second contract as Fairy Tern Ranger.
+I have now secured a permanent position as a Biodiversity Ranger for DOC – this is my dream job!”

 “Info gathering and process skills from my skink research project, and course field-based survey exercises, exposed me to a wide variety of species and habitats.
 It has also given me the tools to think about how to use field data for useful applications.
 This is all directly relevant to the work I do now.
 Our course work placement requirements also set up networks for both work opportunities and peer contact.”